Using AWS Spot Instances and Spot Blocks in QDS Clusters¶

 - Setting the Spot Instances Percentage to a number less than 100.

-This configures a cluster in which the core nodes (the Master Node and the nodes comprising the Minimum Worker Nodes) are On-Demand instances, and a percentage of the autoscaling nodes are Spot instances as specified by the Spot Instances Percentage.
+This configures a cluster in which the core nodes (the Coordinator Node and the nodes comprising the Minimum Worker Nodes) are On-Demand instances, and a percentage of the autoscaling nodes are Spot instances as specified by the Spot Instances Percentage.

 For example, if the Minimum Worker Nodes is 2 and the and the Maximum Worker Nodes is 10, and you set the Spot Instances Percentage to 50, the resulting cluster will have, at any given time:

 - A minimum of 3 nodes: the Coordinator Node plus the Minimum Worker Nodes, all of them On-Demand instances (the core nodes).

 - (Usually) a maximum of 11 nodes, of which up to 4 (50% of the difference between 2 and 10) will be Spot instances, and the remainder On-Demand instances.
 (The cluster size can occasionally rise above the maximum for brief periods while the cluster is autoscaling.)

 In addition to the above settings, you should normally choose Fallback to on demand (check the box).
 This option, if selected, causes Qubole to launch On-Demand instances if it cannot obtain enough Spot/Spot block instances when adding nodes during autoscaling.
 This means that the cluster could possibly at times consist entirely of On-Demand nodes – if no Spot nodes are available:

 - Because of a capacity limitation in AWS Spot Market for that instance type or

 - Because the current Spot price is higher than the Maximum Price

 But unless cost is all-important, this is a sensible option to choose because it allows the cluster to do its work even if Spot nodes are not available.